nycmeshnet/docs/content/intro/typical Installs.md

 <br><hr><br>
 **1.- Connect to a hub or supernode (one apartment - no roof-to-roof expansion)**

-A typical installation has a [LiteBeam] (/hardware/litebeamac) antenna on the roof and from that antenna an ethernet cable  run to the apartment. (note: the antenna is sometime referred as the outdoor router).
+A typical installation has a [LiteBeam] (/hardware/litebeamac) antenna on the roof.
+From that antenna an ethernet cable is run to the apartment. (note: the antenna is sometimes referred as the outdoor router).

 <img src="/img/typicalInstall/1unit.jpg" alt="photo" style="width:350px;height:400px;" >
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;